Novelty Search in Representational Space for Sample Efficient Exploration

-\section{Related Work}
+\section{Related work}

 The proposed exploration strategy falls under the category of directed exploration \citep{thrun1992efficient} that makes use of the past interactions with the environment to guide the discovery of new states.
 This work is inspired by the Novelty Search algorithm \citep{Lehman2011Novelty} that uses a nearest-neighbor scoring approach to gauge novelty in policy space.
 Our approach leverages this scoring to traverse dynamics space, which we motivate theoretically.
 Exploration strategies have been investigated with both model-free and model-based approaches.
 In \cite{bellemare2016unifying} and \cite{ostrovski2017count}, a model-free algorithm provides the notion of novelty through a pseudo-count from an arbitrary density model that provides an estimate of how many times an action has been taken in similar states.
 Recently, \cite{Taiga2020BonusALE} do a thorough comparison between bonus-based exploration methods in model-free RL and show that architectural changes may be more important to agent performance (based on extrinsic rewards) as opposed to differing exploration strategies.
-Instead of solely focusing on reward-based metrics o(as most other works on exploration in RL do), we focus instead on measuring an agent's ability to explore through the number of steps taken to reach a given hard-to-reach state in the model-based setting with orders of magnitude less steps as compared to model-free methods.